felipeSilvaDeMelloStudentAccount/api-user-management/README.md

-# api-user-management

-User Management
+# User Management API

-# API Endpoints
+## Endpoints

-## User Registration API
+### User Registration API

-This is the documentation for the User Registration API, which allows users to register with their email and other information.
+This is the documentation for the User Registration API, allowing users to register with their email and other information.

-### Register User
+#### Register User

 Register a user by providing the necessary details.